 Dr Tittgemeyer warned, however, that what might once have been a useful survival mechanism has now become a serious health risk to human societies which enjoy an abundance of food, including naturally rare variants with high fat and carbohydrate levels.
-The result was a rapidly an including of ward signal sent to the brain when fatty and carbohydrate-heavy food is consumed is more powerful than the sensation of satiation experienced during eating.
+The result was a rapidly and related diseases.